pwlin/tims-map-ui/README.md

 Installation
 ------------
 - Clone the repo into a folder inside the root of your http server.
-Example: `http://localhost/time-map-ui/`
+Example: `http://localhost/tims-map-ui/`
 - Install all dependencies:

         bower install
 - Rename `config.js.sample` to `config.js` and edit `config.API_URL` value so that it points to your tims-api-server URL.
-If you didn't change your API server port, you don't need to change anything here too, just rename the file to `config.js`.
+If you didn't change your API server port or URL from the default `http://localhost:3000`, you don't need to change anything here too, just rename the file to `config.js`.
-- Now point your browser to `http://localhost/time-map-ui/` and you should see the London map with all the traffic disruptions around it.
+- Now point your browser to `http://localhost/tims-map-ui/` and you should see the London map with all the traffic disruptions around it.

 LICENSE
 --------